In this article

 To add Predictive Goals to your Iterable account, talk to your customer success manager.

-In this article
+# In this article

-Predictive Goals overview
+# How Predictive Goals works

 Predictive Goals analyzes your historical data to predict which users are likely to convert on your business goals in the future.
 Predictive Goals also provides insight into the events and properties that contribute most to a prediction, identifying those that may increase or decrease the likelihood of a certain outcome.
 These insights can help you connect customers with experiences that match their interests and encourage conversion, while promoting the outcomes you seek.